1874 Wellington mayoral election

-The 1874 Wellington City mayoral election was the first election for the Mayor of Wellington to be conducted by public vote.
+The 1874 Wellington mayoral election was the first election for the Mayor of Wellington to be conducted by public vote.
 The election was won by William Sefton Moorhouse, who defeated former mayor Joseph Dransfield.

 Background

 Prior conventions dictated that Wellington's mayors were chosen by the city councillors from amongst themselves.
 In December 1874 an election open to the voting public was held with the intention of ratepayers selecting who would occupy the office of mayor for the 1875 term.
 The election was held on 17 December and saw William Sefton Moorhouse defeat Joe Dransfield by a 2 to 1 vote margin.

 Election results

 The following table gives the election results: